Ultsi00/Colour/README.md

 # Colour
 Created on Linux Mint 21.2 Cinnamon.
 SDL2 framework for graphics.
+Purpose was to study the relation between Hue, Saturation and Value,
+whereas to shift from FP to OOP.

 ## Program explained
 Renders a colour wheel consisting of 12 hues:
 - 3 primary colours (RGB)